xpack/web-jekyll/_posts/releases/meson-build/2021-12-06-meson-build-v0-59-4-1-released.md

 ---
 title:  xPack Meson Build 0.59.4-1 released

 summary: "Version **0.59.4-1** is a new release; it follows the upstream release.
-It also **adds support for Apple Silicon** and updates to the latest build scripts."
+It also **adds support for Apple Silicon** and uses the latest build scripts."

 version: 0.59.4-1
 upstream_version: 0.59.4